 How will you take back your home from intruders, and is that the right decision?

-This issue has a lot of factors.
+This issue has many factors.
 First, I’ll discuss the overall problem, and then I’ll offer practical steps you can take if the only option is to take back your home by force.

 How many people know you’re a prepper?